 Classic Homemade Southern Banana Pudding

 If you need a dessert to take to a party, this is THE ONE!
 I brought it to a cocktail party.
-The hostess didn’t ask me to bring a dessert but hello, mom loves baking.
+The hostess didn’t ask me to bring a dessert but hello, Mom Loves Baking.
 I couldn’t help myself.
 I just felt the urge to make banana pudding.
 So a couple hours before the event, I whipped it up.
 When we got there, our friends had a beautiful assortment of appetizers displayed on their island.
 The banana pudding sort of looked out of place.
 LOL.
 After a couple hours, no one had touched the dessert.
 So I thought I’d serve it up.
 I couldn’t believe how quickly it disappeared!

 Classic Homemade Southern Banana Pudding